arj03/seedkernel/docs/RUNTIME.md

 | **Total browser deployment** | **~565 KB** |
 | QuickJS realm engine (the single release-sync build, from `quickjs-emscripten`) — only loaded when a bundle's guest runs (§12.3) | ~750 KB |

 The kernel costs nothing to ship: it is a map inside the host (§3), not a module.
-The `host/*.js` layer is the whole runtime — it holds the table, reaches handlers by name (`callHandler`), admits bundles under policy (§12.4–§12.5), and carries the whole shell (§12) — net, fs, the cap-bridge, safe-js, bundle verification, policy, and the entire node↔node transport stack (§12.6), which now lives in shared JS rather than a per-target reimplementation.
-That transport is the bulk of why the host is larger than a table-only driver would be. libsodium is the host's crypto library (BLAKE2b for content hashing and the §12.1 hash backend, Ed25519 for manifests and the handshake, ChaCha20 / XChaCha20 for the record layer and the §12.1 backends); the sumo build is larger than a sign-only build because it backs all of them.
+The `host/*.js` layer is the whole runtime — it holds the table, reaches handlers by name (`callHandler`), admits bundles under policy (§12.4–§12.5), and carries the whole shell (§12) — the raw net and fs seams, the cap-bridge, safe-js, bundle verification, policy, and the transport *driver* (§12.6), which is shared JS rather than a per-target reimplementation.
+The transport protocol itself is not in this figure at all: it is the guest program of a signed bundle (`transport/guest.js`), which ships inside the artifact but is content. libsodium is the host's crypto library — it backs the whole primitive catalog (§12.1) plus content hashing and the manifest signature: BLAKE2b-256, Ed25519, ChaCha20 / XChaCha20; the sumo build is larger than a sign-only build because it backs all of them.
 Content hashing is BLAKE2b (`crypto_generichash`), the one hash the whole system uses (§5.1). `mldsa65.wasm` is small for the opposite reason: one parameter set, no libc and no imports at all (§12.4), so it is 18 KB rather than a library.
 The QuickJS engine is lazy: a node that only relays and dispatches never pays for it.

 `npm run build` emits the host twice: the readable `build/host` (~203 KB, doc comments intact) for debugging and a comment-stripped `build/host-min` (~117 KB, ~29 KB gzipped) for shipping.
 A small dependency-free stripper (`scripts/minify.mjs`, each output gated through `node --check`) does the cut — no bundler, no new dependencies.
 The table's host figure is the shipped, minified build.